 Despite it’s downhill orientated components and travel riders will be pleasantly surprised when they point this bike up hill.
 With the new shorter 44mm fork offset controlling the longer travel bike on the climbs is a lot easier.
 The 77 degree seat tube angle is steep enough to allow for comfortable power transfer when grinding up those climbs.
 And that 150mm of travel out the back?
 Yeti’s switch infinity linkage artfully manages the suspension whilst climbing.
 Rarely did I feel the need to reach down for the climb switch as pedal bob was under control already.

-Let's be honest, this is why your read this review.
+Let's be honest, this is why you're reading this review.
 Over the past seven months I’ve ridden the SB150 in a range of trails and conditions.
-From the local dusty trails in Brisbane to wet, slick roots in Rotorua and the hero dirt in between.
+From the local dusty MTB trails in Brisbane to wet, slick roots in Rotorua and the hero dirt in between.

 The unique ‘Switch Infinity’ linkage deserves a few words.
 I was impressed by how still the suspension was on climbs when sitting down slogging to the top.
 I’m also pleased to report that this appears to have no negative effect when descending.
 Small bumps were absorbed smoothly without hesitation.
 As the bike moved deeper in its travel there were no surprising suspension movements that put me in an awkward position.
 This enabled the bike to not only hold great traction but kept the bike remarkably composed in rough terrain.
 All these traits greatly appreciated when riding with mates but even more so when out racing.